vadio/VadioPartnerTest-iOS/README.md

 After forking the repo, you will need to add the version of the VadioSDK you'd like to test with.
 Add a folder at the same level as the repository named `_deps` and drop the whole `VadioSDK` folder into it.

 Create a plist called credentials.plist and put it into the `_deps` folder as well.
-It should contain only one key pair usin the key `vadio_api_key`, and value should be your api key.
+It should contain only one key pair using the key `vadio_api_key`, and value should be your api key.

 Directory structure:
 ```